matloff/TidyverseSkeptic/README.md

 And much more importantly, even advocates of pipes concede that pipes make debugging more difficult; by contrast, my style above lends itself easily to debugging.
 And again, for large problems, piped code is slower.

-Ironically, the Tidyverse advocates' worst criticism of base-R is aimed at functions that do have English names, the "apply" family.
-I encounter many who make a point of declaring that they would never use any function from this family.

 ### Code readability